panzerdp/dmitripavlutin.com/content/posts/2016-05-22-this/index.md

 isNaN(0);            // function invocation
 ```

-Understanding the difference between function invocation and method invocation helps identifying correctly the context.
+Understanding the difference between function invocation and method invocation helps in identifying correctly the context.

-### 3.1. this in method invocation
+### 3.1. this in a method invocation

 > `this` is the **object that owns the method** in a method invocation